grame-cncm/inscore/package/readme.txt

 http://www.grame.fr
 research@grame.fr
 ======================================================
-Copyright GRAME (c) 2009-2010
+Copyright GRAME (c) 2009-2011

 ======================================================
  General information
 ======================================================
-The Interlude Viewer provides augmented music score capabilities.
+The INScore Viewer provides augmented music score capabilities.
 An augmented score is a graphic space that provides representation, composition and manipulation of heterogeneous music objects, both in the graphic and time domains.